 •The right price points for your product(s) – this need to be at a comparable level to your competitors.
 Unless you are a well-known luxury brand, there is a ceiling to what customers will pay.

 •Who your competitors are.
 It’s valuable to learn from what they are doing, right or wrong.
-Look at their marketing/PR strategy, their branding and packaging and what Point of Sale (POS) materials they supply.
+Look at their digital marketing/PR strategy, their branding and packaging and what Point of Sale (POS) materials they supply.

 A successful competitor indicates there is a potential market for your product too!